Sharon L Doty

 General method of instruction

-Powerpoint lectures on Tuesdays; field trips or excursions on campus or in lab on Thursdays.
+Powerpoint lectures on Wednesdays; field trips or excursions on campus or in lab on Tuesdays or Thursdays.

 Class assignments and grading